cake7914/Locavore/README.md

 ## Overview
 ### Description
-Locavore is an app that helps users find local farms and agritourism events.
+Locavore helps consumers become "locavores" by finding farms and agritourism events within their designated radius.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
 - **Category:** Social
 - **Mobile:** To me, this app would work best on mobile rather than web because of the value of push notifications and the many different audiences who can be reached.
 - **Story:** allow people to find local farms and have on farm experiences.
-- **Market:** many available markets: the definition of agritourism events is very broad, and can be anything from horseback riding lessons to wine tastings at vineyards to corn mazes to sunflower festivals to pick-your-own to concerts/performances.
+- **Market:** There are many available markets: the definition of agritourism events is very broad, and can be anything from horseback riding lessons to wine tastings at vineyards to corn mazes to sunflower festivals to pick-your-own produce to concerts/performances.
 These events all attract a wide variety of people, from young couples to families to the elderly to gen z and millenials.
 Farms of all shapes and sizes create their own unique charm, and have the capability of capturing the attention of a diverse array of audiences.
 This is an untapped market because farms mostly operate on word of mouth and thus unless well acquainted with an area, it can be hard for consumers to even know that agritourism events like these are taking place.
 - **Habit:** Users can always find new farms and events near them.
-They can also receive push notifications for events from liked farms, upcoming events they're attending, etc, to keep them engaged.
-Additionally, events can be added to their calendars.
+They could also receive push notifications for events from liked farms, upcoming events they're attending, etc, to keep them engaged.
+Additionally, events could be added to their calendars.
 - **Scope:** All communities can benefit from an app like this: city folk can find events in the nearby countryside, and those who own the farms and live in those communities will benefit from the tourism and spending.

 ## Product Spec